IOM INNOVATION NORWAY

 In-Country Assessments conducted in Colombia and the Philippines in September/October 2024 offered a clearer view of needs at the government agency, humanitarian organisation, and community levels, and established a set of clear use-case scenarios for the platform.

-Call for Innovation Partners (CfIP) is released November 2024, after which interested parties will have opportunities to research, workshop ideas, and find potential collaborators.
+Call for Innovation Partners (CfIP) is released November 2024, after which interested parties had opportunities to research, workshop ideas, and find potential collaborators.

-Technology Market Dialogue to be held in November 2024, during which potential partners will share existing technologies and ideate around potential expanded applications.
+Technology Market Dialogue held in November 2024, during which potential partners shared existing technologies and ideate around potential expanded applications.

-The Pilot Phase Begins by end of April 2025, working closely with our design and development partners to implement LandLedger in our pilot communities
+The Pilot Phase Started in April 2025, working closely with our design and development partners, the minimum viable product (MVP) was tested in Catanduanes, Philippines.

 INQUIRIES